STEM-Trek was founded in 2012 following a series of events that had an impact on scholarly travel.

-The Year 2000, or Y2K sparked a chain reaction of events that placed a growing burden on central information technology (IT) support divisions—in most cases, the same folks who support academic and research computing.
+The Year 2000, or Y2K sparked a chain reaction of events that placed a growing burden on academic central information technology (IT) support divisions—in most cases, the same folks who support research computing.
 Fear of the millennium bug temporarily diverted the attention of those who had been struggling with an increased number and severity of tech exploits.
 On September 11, 2001, an assault on the U.S. World Trade Center in New York City sent shock-waves around the globe, and a renewed interest in defense and security arose among all nations.
 In the U.S., it was necessary for universities and national laboratories to accommodate new policies relating to export controls, the transfer of intellectual property, software, and technologies.
 The Freedom of Information and Homeland Security Acts were quickly penned, and adopted.

 The series of events occurred when institutional budgets were lean and the burden of compliance fell to IT support divisions who searched for creative ways to balance the budget (Miller, 2009).
 Consequently, in many cases IT communications, outreach and education personnel were displaced in favor of security staff.
 Travel and conferencing budgets were low-hanging fruit to be trimmed more aggressively each year.
 Asynchronous professional development was favored over any that involved travel and face-to-face engagement.
 The cost of travel escalated with the price of fuel.
 Travel was regarded by many as a luxury.

 In early 2012, the U.S. government reacted to a 2010 incident known as the “Las Vegas Conference Scandal,” where public funds were abused by the U.S. General Services Administration (GSA).
 A subsequent chain-reaction of cutbacks has affected all U.S. agency travel and conferencing budgets that had already been trimmed post 9-11; some pledging to cut them by an additional 40 percent.
 Because many global conference-goers are from U.S. agency-supported initiatives, GSA conduct in 2010-12 will have had an impact on future conferencing everywhere (Zients, May 2012; Pellerin, June 2012).